 PPM considers the broad picture, including all previous, current, and future projects, while calculating the best project prioritization and sequencing to maximize ROI.

 Projects are handled under PPM in a portfolio matching with an organization’s strategy.
-It allows your business to assess whether it is better to take on a project right now or choose another one.
+It allows your business to assess whether taking on a project right now or choosing another one is better.

 The main goal of project portfolio management is to make the most of the firm’s benefits from its projects.
 Other purposes include achieving project portfolio balance by assuring a balanced mix of high and low-risk, long and short-term projects.